Possessor (film)

 Possessor is a 2020 science fiction psychological horror film written and directed by Brandon Cronenberg.
 It stars Andrea Riseborough and Christopher Abbott, with Rossif Sutherland, Tuppence Middleton, Sean Bean, and Jennifer Jason Leigh in supporting roles.
 Riseborough portrays an assassin who performs her assignments through possessing the bodies of other individuals, but finds herself fighting to control the body of her current host (Abbott).

 The film had its world premiere at the Sundance Film Festival on January 25, 2020, and was released in the United States and Canada on October 2, 2020, by Neon and Elevation Pictures, while Signature Entertainment distributed the United Kingdom release on November 27, 2020.
-It received positive reviews, with praise for its originality and Riseborough and Abbott's performances.
+It received positive reviews, with praise for its originality and Riseborough, Abbott and Graham's performances.

 Plot

-In an alternate 2008, Tasya Vos is an assassin who takes control of others' bodies to carry out her hits.
-Through an implant installed in the unwitting host's brain, Vos can use a special machine to insert her consciousness into their minds.
-She returns to her own body by forcing the host to commit suicide at the end of each job.
+Tasya Vos is an assassin who takes control of other people's bodies to carry out her hits.
+Through an implant installed in the unwitting host's brain, Vos' consciousness is inserted into their minds.
+She returns to her own body by forcing the host to commit suicide at the end of the job.
+In the first hit shown, she deviates from her protocol and struggles to commit suicide by her own gun, instead getting the host shot by shooting at arriving police forces.

-Due to the amount of time she spends imitating other people, Vos struggles with increasing detachment from her own identity and cannot fully separate her work from her interactions with her husband, Michael, and son, Ira.
+Vos struggles with neurological symptoms and increasing detachment from her own identity, and cannot fully separate her work from her interactions with her husband, Michael, and son, Ira.
 She "practices" assuming her normal persona the same way she practices impersonating her hosts.
-Thoughts of violence haunt her during ordinary domestic life, such as when putting Ira to bed and having sex with Michael.
+Thoughts of violence haunt her domestic life, such as when putting Ira to bed and having sex with Michael.

-Vos' handler, retired assassin Girder, is critical of her desire to remain connected to her family and expresses the belief that Vos would be a better killer without personal attachments.
+Vos's handler, retired assassin Girder, is critical of her desire to remain connected to her family and expresses the belief that Vos would be a better killer without personal attachments.
 In a debriefing session meant to reconnect her with her real identity, Vos sorts through a series of objects associated with personal memories and pauses on a butterfly that she pinned and framed as a child.
 She tells Girder she feels guilty for killing it.

-Despite her fragile mental state and fatigue with her work, Vos agrees to perform a major hit on wealthy CEO John Parse and his daughter, Ava, by possessing Ava's fiancé, Colin Tate.
+Despite her fragile mental state and fatigue, Vos agrees to perform a major hit on wealthy CEO John Parse and his daughter, Ava, by possessing Ava's fiancé, Colin Tate.
+While assuming the host's life, the neurological symptoms worsen, but Vos hides this during her handler's check-ins.
 The hit is only a partial success as Ava dies, but not Parse.
-Vos attempts to flee the scene by forcing Tate to shoot himself, but discovers she cannot make him pull the trigger.

-Tate instead stabs himself in the skull in an act of rebellion.
-This damages the implant, and Vos discovers she cannot leave Tate's body or overpower his will.
-Tate, regaining control, does not know why he killed his girlfriend or why he has begun to experience false, fragmented memories of another person's — Vos' — life.